-Displaced Children: According to NGO reports, there was a large population of street children, many of them orphans, who were denied entrance to public schools.
+Displaced Children: According to NGO reports, there were numerous street children, many of them orphans, who were denied entrance to public schools.

 Institutionalized Children: There were reports of children born into kwan-li-so political prison camps as a result of "reward marriages" between inmates.
-Reports indicated that these children were subjected to labor for up to 12 hours per day and not allowed to leave the camps.
+Reports indicated that these children were subjected to forced labor for up to 12 hours per day and not allowed to leave the camps.
 Children living in the prison camps were subjected to torture if they or a family member violated the prison rules.